OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 -  ``shutdown``: Gracefully shuts down a running VM, sending the ACPI signal.
 Once the VM is shutdown the host is cleaned, and persistent and deferred-snapshot disk will be moved to the associated datastore.
 If after a given time the VM is still running (e.g. guest ignoring ACPI signals), OpenNebula will returned the VM to the ``RUNNING`` state.

 -  ``shutdown --hard``: Same as above but the VM is immediately destroyed.
-Use this action instead of “shutdown” when the VM doesn't have ACPI support.
+Use this action instead of ``shutdown`` when the VM doesn't have ACPI support.

 If you need to terminate an instance in any state use: